Acsigen/sysadmin-playground/Linux/Procedures/devices-and-filesystems.md

 To edit a device run `fdisk /dev/sdb`, press `m` for help menu and GOOD LUCK!
 You're gonna need it.

+**After altering the partitions with `cfdisk`, run either `resize2fs /dev/sdax` or `growpart /dev/sdax 1` so the filesystem matches the partition size.
+If you do not do this, the `lsblk` command will show the increased size and `df -h` will show the old, smaller, size.**

 ## Create a new filesystem

 To create a new filesystem you canm use `mkfs`.